grievans/Project2-Stream-Compaction/README.md

 An additional detail which was tested but ultimately is unused in this implementation was the reduction of size of the block once the number of threads needed to launch was low enough that we only had a single block.
 That is, when the number of threads that will do work is less than the default block size, the kernel would launch with a single block with a number of threads equal to the number of summations that will be done (also tested with that value rounded up to the next multiple of 32, to correspond with the size of warps).
 This however did not appear to cause any noticeable change in performance, and in testing various default block sizes it was found that starting all of the blocks with 32 threads (the size of a single warp) was most performant for running this implementation of scan on the hardware used&mdash;so since the blocks were single-warp-sized anyway (meaning there'd be no particular benefit to shrinking a block further, since 32 threads would make up the warp anyway), it was not necessary to use this size reduction behavior.

-# Performance Plots

-TODO
-For smaller array sizes, the CPU implementation is plenty efficient and outperforms both the Naive and Work-efficient implementations, while performing slightly slower than the Thrust implementation.
+Note that the block size of 32 for work-efficient scan was in constrast to the block sizes found to work best for the naïve implementation of scan and for the other steps of the GPU stream compaction implementation, which all seemed to perform the best with 512 threads per block.

-# Nsight analysis
+## Nsight analysis

 ![](img/Overview1.png)